IT DOESN'T ALWAYS MEAN WHAT THEY SAY IT MEANS

 1. The fact that God is not the God of the dead, but of those who are alive [zao]; and

-2. The fact that God is called "The God of Abraham, and of Isaac, and of Jacob", who were dead.
+2. The fact that God is called "The God of Abraham, and of Isaac, and of Jacob", who had all died.

 Jesus said:

-"As touching the dead [nekros[, that they rise [egeiro]: have ye not read in the book of Moses, how in the bush God spake unto him, saying, I am the God of Abraham, and the God of Isaac, and the God of Jacob?
-He is not the God of the dead [nekros], but the God of the living [zao: of those who are alive in a body that is not dead]: ye therefore do greatly err."
+"As touching the dead [nekros], that they rise [egeiro]: have ye not read in the book of Moses, how in the bush God spake unto him, saying, I am the God of Abraham, and the God of Isaac, and the God of Jacob?
+He is not the God of the dead [nekros], but the God of the living [zao: of those who are alive]: ye therefore do greatly err."
 (Mark 12:26-27).

 The Sadducees understood that they could bring no further argument against the resurrection (of the body) from the dead, because Jesus reminded them that God is the God of Abraham, Isaac and Jacob, who were dead, and God is not the God of the dead, but of those who are alive in the body [zao].